clasp - The Apps Script CLI

 The greeting appears at the bottom in the execution log.

-Let's go back to the command line where we last cloned the project.
-You may notice that our code is now out of sync with the online editor.
-To fix that, let's pull the code from our online project.
+Now go back to the command line where we last cloned the project.
+Our code may be out of sync with the online editor.
+To fix that, pull the code from our online project.

 clasp pull

-In your favorite text editor, navigate to util/strings.gs and replace the variable name world to mondo.
-Also, update the Code.gs by replacing world to mondo.
+In your favorite text editor, navigate to util/strings.gs and replace the variable name world with mondo.
+Also, update the Code.gs by replacing world with mondo.
 To update the updated code on script.google.com, push your edited code.

 clasp push